 Channel list copy is intended for dealers and expert users.
+In some countries, Channel list copy is only available for copying satellite channels.

 With Channel list copy, you can copy the channels installed on one TV onto another Philips TV of the same range.
 With Channel list copy, you avoid the time-consuming channel search by uploading a predefined channel list on a TV.
 Use a USB flash drive of minimum 1 GB.